 Q: How many games will be televised live on FOX Sports and Telemundo?

-In February, FOX Sports announced that 38 games will be on FOX while 26 will be televised on FS1.
+FOX Sports will televise 38 games on the over-the-air big FOX network while 26 will be on FS1.

 Q: Where is the World Cup TV schedule?